Jackson County Jail (film): Response

 The film has become a cult film.
 In 1996, it was selected by film director Quentin Tarantino for the first Quentin Tarantino Film Festival in Austin, Texas.

 Based on CBS' positive response to airing Jackson County Jail in prime time, Miller pitched the network on an alternate storyline for Mimieux's character, envisioning a potential series for her in the vein of The Fugitive.
-The network greenlit this new pilot film, Outside Chance, which contained 30 minutes of footage from the original, blended with newly shot material with Mimieux and some other actors from the previous film; Tommy Lee Jones' scenes were removed, though his character was still referenced.
+The network greenlit this new pilot film, Outside Chance, which contained 30 minutes of footage from the original, blended with newly shot material with Mimieux and some other actors from the previous film; Tommy Lee Jones' scenes were removed, though his character Coley Blake was still referenced.
 The film premiered on the network on Saturday, December 2, 1978.
 The pilot did not go to series.

 Film critic Danny Peary lists the film as one of his "Must See" Films in his Guide for the Film Fanatic (1986).

+The film was remade in 1997 as Macon County Jail starring Ally Sheedy and David Carradine.